In light of the 2016 $1 million potato photo sale, I thought I would share the amazing story of potatoes.

 The easiest way to grow potatoes is in a barrel, raised bed, or in a tower.
 If potatoes are planted in the ground, you will be finding rouge spuds for many years.
 Also, digging them up from the ground is, let’s face it, work.
 Growing potatoes in containers makes harvesting significantly easier and they make nice summer patio plants!

 To begin, fill the bottom of the container(s) with 4" of loose, moistened soil.
 Cut seed potatoes into 2 inch chunks, making sure that each chuck has several eyes (small seed potatoes can be planted whole).
 Place the chunks 6" apart and cover them with 3" of moistened soil and repeat the process until the container is filled.
 Water lightly and be sure to place planters where they will get lots of sun.
-To build a tower (which works nicely for strawberries, too), simply take a section of chicken wire or hardware cloth and create a cylinder.
+To build a tower (which works nicely for strawberries and herbs, too), simply take a section of chicken wire or hardware cloth and create a cylinder.
 Landscape cloth can also be used, but it may fall over.
-You can also grow potatoes indoors, near a window, if it gets enough light!
+You can also grow potatoes indoors, near a window, if it gets enough light.
 Potatoes need loose, well-drained soil and frequent, light watering.
 Never let potato plants sit in water, they will rot.
 Potatoes use a lot of nitrogen and potassium, and they prefer acidic soil (as low as 4.8 pH).

 At first, it will look as though nothing is happening.
 As a gardener, you know the value of patience.
 With time, water and sunlight, tubers will send out roots and stems that will pull nutrients from the soil and create carbohydrates out of sunshine.
 (Don’t you just love photosynthesis?)
 Before long, the container will be filled with lush, green growth.
-Aside from occasion watering and feeding (aged compost works great!), that’s all you have to do until it completes the season’s life cycle.
+Aside from occasional watering and feeding (aged compost works great!), that’s all you have to do until it completes the season’s life cycle.

 Pests and diseases of potato